JeetChauhan17/gamer-nexus/README.md

 ```

 ---
+## Note :
+- Games and game data are dynamically fetched fron a Game API.
+So no content is hardcoded.
+- News data, wiki data, reddit communities and discussions are fetched from APIs.
+There is no hardcoded data.
+- Auth support is currently down due to MongoDB's cloud cluster issues.
+Will be back up soon
+- This MongoDB's cluster downtime might cause some functionalities like (forums, wikis, review) to malfunction or not work.
+I am working on getting it back up ASAP.
+---

 ## ✅ To-Do

+- [ ] Fix MongoDB's Cluster issue or setup new cluster.
+- [x] get  wikis back up.
+- [ ] get working forums (fix auth by fixing mongo)
 - [ ] Implement dynamic fetching of YouTube creators
 - [x] Redesign and render the GameDev resource page as a static page
 - [ ] Enhance search functionality with history support